rust-lang/reference/src/types/enum.md

 which is independently named and has the syntax of a struct, tuple struct or unit-like struct.

-New instances of an `enum` can be constructed in an [enumeration variant expression].
+New instances of an `enum` can be constructed with a [struct expression].

 Any `enum` value consumes as much memory as the largest variant for its corresponding `enum` type, as well as the size needed to store a discriminant.